dsluo-archive/csx730-libdis/README.md

    of the room.**

-1. In `main.c` write and test simple C program that prints the numbers `0` through `100` (exclusive) using `setjmp` and `longjmp` instead of loops.
+1. In `main.c` write and test simple C program that prints the numbers `0` through `100` (exclusive) using `setjmp` and `longjmp` instead of loops or recursion.
 A simple `Makefile` is provided to make compiling easier.

 **CHECKPOINT:** Ask your instructor if you have any questions.